x64alex/Library/README.md

     a. `settings.properties` for loading from memory (input files are not required):
     ```
     repository = inmemory
-    cars = â€œâ€
+    cars = ''
-    clients = â€œâ€
+    clients = ''
-    rentals = â€œâ€
+    rentals = ''
     ```
     b. `settings.properties` for loading from binary files, for someone who also created a GUI:
     ```
     repository = binaryfiles
-    cars = â€œcars.pickleâ€
+    cars = cars.pickle
-    clients = â€œclients.pickleâ€
+    clients = clients.pickle
-    rentals = â€œrentals.pickleâ€
+    rentals = rentals.pickle
-    ui = â€œGUIâ€
+    ui = GUI

+#III.
-III.Create a Python module that contains an iterable data structure, a sort method and a filter method, together with complete PyUnit unit tests (100% coverage).
+Create a Python module that contains an iterable data structure, a sort method and a filter method, together with complete PyUnit unit tests (100% coverage).
 The module must be reusable in other projects.

 ## What you will need to do
 - Implement an iterable data structure.
 Study the [`__setItem__`](https://docs.python.org/3/reference/datamodel.html#object),`__getitem__`, `__delItem__`, `__next__` and `__iter__` Python methods.